cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/06-set-up-local-python-environment.md

 {: .language-python}

 If you don't get any errors then congratulations!
-You have a working environment and you are ready to perform some HEP analsis with your new python environment!
+You have a working environment and you are ready to perform some HEP analysis with your new python environment!

 {% include links.md %}